kingsor/HugoEdoDev/content/english/post/2020-02-26-datatables-order-option-not-working.md

 ---
-date: "2020-02-26T00:00:00Z"
+date: "2020-02-26"
-description: When DataTables order option seems not to work
+summary: When DataTables order option seems not to work
+categories:
+- developer
 tags:
-- developer
-- til
+- lessons-learned
 title: DataTables Order option not working
 ---